 Geometry and alignment specifications play an important role in your truck's handling, so take the time to set them correctly.
-Set the steering trim on your transmitter to neutral.
+Turn off TSM (see page 5); then, set the steering trim on your transmitter to neutral.
 Now, adjust your tie rods so that both wheels are pointing straight ahead and are parallel to each other (0° toe-in).
 This will ensure the same amount of steering in both directions.
 If you run out of adjustment, then the steering servo will have to be re-centered (see "Centering your Servos" on page 10).
-For increased stability, add 1°-2° of toe-in to each front wheel.
+For increased stability, add 1°- 2° of toe-in to each front wheel.
 Use the turnbuckles to adjust the alignment.